lock3/wg21/p2258/paper.md

 - The correspondence between a splice operator's name and its generated syntax simplifies the implementation.
-- There are no template dependency issues that require different syntax in templates, since spliced terms are explicity qualified by their operator.
+- There are no template dependency issues that require different syntax in templates, since spliced terms are explicitly qualified by their operator.

 However, the explicitness of this design can lead to more verbose code: